-- 1. the chief of police for a police area in the local authority (police) - 2. the local authority (children's services) - 3. the clinical commissioning group for an area within the local authority (health)
+- 1. the chief officer of police for an area falling within the local authority (police) - 2. the local authority (children's services) - 3. the Integrated Care Board for an area within the local authority (health)

-In Kingston and Richmond, the local safeguarding partnership is called the Kingston and Richmond safeguarding children partnership (KRSCP).
-KRSCP's three partners work together to identify the safeguarding needs of the local area and come up with a joint response to address them.
+In Kingston and Richmond, the local safeguarding partnership (KRSCP) considers education as the fourth safeguarding partner.
+Partners work together to identify the safeguarding needs of the local area and come up with a joint response to address them.
 Wherever local safeguarding arrangements are referred to in this policy, they mean the arrangements agreed and published by KRSCP or the London Child Protection Procedures and Practice Guidance.